Can Bearded Dragons Eat Snap Peas?

 Yes, bearded dragons can eat snap peas as part of a balanced diet.
 Snap peas can be served raw, and the slightly crunchy nature of the pod and the peas inside is enjoyed by most bearded dragons.

-However, sugar snap peas should only be given to bearded dragons as a rare treat because they contain more phosphorus than calcium, which can lead to bone disease in the long term.
+Sugar snap peas should only be given to bearded dragons as a rare treat because they contain more phosphorus than calcium, which can lead to bone disease in the long term.

 When feeding snap peas to a bearded dragon, it is important to wash them thoroughly if they are fresh, drain them if they are canned, and thaw them if they are frozen.